gabalese/py-BookBundler/README.md

 py-BookBundler
 =============

 A python Flask webapp to enable publishers to bundle ebooks with paper books, providing that they can upload a picture of a page.
-The uploaded picture is ocr-ed and if it matches the target page inserted by the operator a download page is shown.
+The uploaded picture is ocr-ed with [tesseract-ocr](https://code.google.com/p/tesseract-ocr/) and if it matches the target page inserted by the operator a download page is shown.
+The algorithm in `matching.py` tries to guess if source and destination are similar enough, since a byte-perfect match is pure utopia.

 API
 ---